Teaching & Learning: What is Dyslexia?

 Schools can make adaptations to conventional processes to assist students with learning difficulties.
 A student with dyslexia has additional time to complete tasks, assistance with taking notes, and modified work assignments.
 Teachers can administer recorded examinations or allow dyslexic students to use alternative evaluation methods.

 A trainer can help students by providing audiobooks and computer tools for text reading and word processing.
 Students may also require assistance with emotional concerns that occur as a result of academic challenges.
 Mental health professionals can assist pupils in coping with their difficulties.

 Teachers need to have all instruction systematically and cumulatively.
 Meaning dyslexic students may expect materials to be delivered in a logical order, starting with the most fundamental concepts and progressing to more challenging ones.
 Teachers establish confidence in students' capacity to learn new topics by allowing them to master subjects and gradually build upon their learning skills.

 Dyslexia is not an impairment but a learning disability that one can maintain through proper guidance and assistance.
 This guidance needs to come from the parents, family, and teachers.
 Teachers establish the pillars of learning from the early age of an individual.
 ELN The e-Learning Network offers several courses to train the trainers for optimum education services.
 We offer a range of trainer certifications to become a trainer in various sectors in the UK.
 Our train the trainer courses offer qualifications that will boost your career and train you to help you establish yourself as an expert trainer in your field.

 Classroom-based assessments are suitable for most teachers in a traditional school or college setting and vocations where the assessments take place in a learning environment rather than 'on-the-job'.

-ELN offers a wide range of teacher training programmes and guidance for the trainers.
-Our trainers like to connect with the students and interested people through a series of webinars and blogs.
+ELN offers a wide range of teacher training programmes and guidance for trainers.
+Our trainers like to connect with students and interested people through a series of webinars and blogs.